javierlinked/ticketchain/README.md

 - Owner can pause the contract.
 [SECURITY]
 - Owner can unpause the contract.
 [SECURITY]
-- Owner can see balance of already created tokens.
+- Contract Owner see balance of already created tokens.
-- Other account can see balance of already bought tokens.
+- Other accounts can see therir balance of already bought tokens.
 - Owner can burn a token.
 This is the case when token is used for the show.
+But also is a TBD, as token can remain in buyer's wallet as a simple NFT memorabilia, which eventually could be sold in in future auctions.

-### Tests
+### Tests - CHANGE ME

 ```
 truffle test
 ```

 ### Directory structure

 ```
+├── packages/                              # base directory for yarn monorepo packages
+├── packages/web                           # web3 client that interacts with contract
-├── client/                  # Dapp
+├── packages/contracts                     # Solidity contract and tooling
-├── contracts/               # Truffle contracts (alternatively `contracts`)
-├── migrations/              # Truffle migrations (alternatively `migrations`)
-├── test/                    # Automated tests (alternatively `tests`)
+├── packages/contracts/test                # Solidity contract unit tests
-├── truffle-config.js        # Truffle config
+├── packages/contracts/hardhat.config.ts   # Truffle config
+├── design_pattern_decisions.md            # Design pattern decisions
+├── avoiding_common_attacks.md             # Some considered potential SWC attacks TBD
 └── README.md

 ```